5 common Medical & Dental Practice Challenges

 5) Piriform is your friend.
 Get and use their CCleaner and Defraggler Products.
 Again… FREE Note: Don’t schedule Defraggler it will wear out your drives by doing a lot of unnecessary maintenance.
 Also be sure to use the Registry Check feature in CCleaner. http://www.piriform.com/

 That’s it!
 You have safely tuned your PC without inviting questionable entities into your computer.
 Did I mention that it was FREE?

-Common since states if it takes an extra 5 to 10 minutes per morning for your staff to get set up, online, and be productive, the overall cost per year to you is far more than the cost of a new computer.
+Common sense states if it takes an extra 5 to 10 minutes per morning for your staff to get set up, online, and be productive, the overall cost per year to you is far more than the cost of a new computer.
 This does not even factor in the lost productivity and frustration that your staff endures.
-I personally recommend upgrading PC’s every 3 to 4 years, they costs are affordable enough to warrant this expenditure.
+I personally recommend upgrading PC’s every 3 to 4 years, the costs are affordable enough to warrant this expenditure.
 Your staff will thank you for this.

 Some items to consider:

 1. Solid-state hard drives (SSD) – To put it simply they are much faster than their magnetic hard drive brothers, and resemble the speed of the flash drives that you carry in your pocket.
 Newer computers using this technology can boot up almost instantly, reducing the long wait times in the morning and can run programs very fast.
 Interested in the technology of SSD’s – Read more at Wiki.

 2. Upgrade with more RAM (Random Access Memory) – More RAM the better, recommend 4 to 8GB of ram for most new PC’s.
 More RAM will help you multi-task and process information faster.